 Expertise: Early childhood education, K-12 education

-Catherine Brown is the vice president of Education Policy at American Progress.
+Catherine Brown is a senior fellow at American Progress.
 Previously, Brown served as the vice president of policy at Teach for America and as a senior consultant for Leadership for Educational Equity.
 Prior to her role at Teach for America, Brown served as senior education policy adviser for the House Committee on Education and Labor, where she advised Chairman George Miller (D-CA).
 In 2008, Brown served as the domestic policy adviser for presidential candidate Hillary Clinton.

 By Catherine Brown